Your Cart

 Borders Designs of Phad Painting

 As a first step, here is a short video - a creative warm-up to gear you for the upcoming exciting sessions.
-The video talks about some simple border designs and colour combinations that you can explore and practice before beginning the hardcore artwork.
+The video talks about some simple border designs and colour combinations that you can explore and practice with.

 12 mins